Djemaa El-Fna Marrakesh – Insanity Beyond Expectations

 I lost my wallet, what should I do?
 Well, forget about it.
 But you can always go to the tourist police office to fill in a report.
 You should be very careful with your wallet and documents.
 Keep them tight and close to you.
 Never keep them in the back pocket of your jeans.

 What are those shell type of animals people are eating?
-They are normal snails cooked with local spices.
+They are common snails cooked with local spices.
 Each stand has its own secret recipe.

 Does Djemaa El-Fna sleep?
 Yes, most activities only start in the afternoon.
 Musicians are there a bit before sunset until late at night.